-Dr. Berg interviews a guest, Dr. Linda Lagemann a Clinical Psychologist for 25 years and an associate professor in a top medical school.
-As of January 6th, this interview has been scrubbed from the internet.
+Dr. Berg interviews a guest, Dr. Linda Lagemann a Clinical Psychologist for 25 years and an associate professor in a top medical school. https://www.youtube.com/watch?v=tvGv1CaLkf8&

 I had my eyes open, I think it just took one too many times of having somebody come in to see me like a regular person on psychiatric drugs and not doing well, in fact doing worse and worse.
 And the people I saw by the way, these were not people whose hearing voices like severe.
 These are regular people actually high professionals top of their game, financial industry and it was just one too many times of somebody saying how they are feeling disconnected, the relationship is not starting to suffer that didn’t have the problems before because they just felt emotionally disconnected. ~Dr. Linda Lagemann